codeforamerica/streetscope/README.md

 DATABASE_URL=postgres://postgres@localhost/geocoder
 ```

-run
+In the command line, run the following:

 ```
 $ python setup_postgres.py
 ```

-Now geocoding requests will get logged to postgres along with a quality score from elasticsearch.
-In the future we'll grab the lowest quality scores, compare them to another geocoder and figure out how to tune the elasticsearch query to improve results.
+Now geocoding requests will get logged to your PostgreSQL database along with a quality score from Elasticsearch.
+In the future, we'll grab the lowest quality scores, compare them to another geocoder, and figure out how to tune the Elasticsearch query to improve results.